Cervical and Lumbar Spine Fusions After Car Accidents

 Back surgery is a complicated procedure with numerous risks.
 The recovery period for back surgery is several months for most patients.
 During that time, patients are unable to perform many of their normal daily activities and may require substantial personal care and assistance.
 The financial cost associated with back surgery is substantial, especially when you include the loss of income and the cost of personal care after surgery.

-An attorney can investigate the crash to determine who is liable for your injuries and search for all avenues of compensation to increase the chance that you receive maximum compensation for your personal injury claim.
-Your attorney can also negotiate with your health insurance company and medical providers to lower subrogation claims and medical liens on personal injury settlements to help you receive the highest value for your injury claim.
+Our attorney can investigate the crash to determine who is liable for your injuries and search for all avenues of compensation to increase the chance that you receive maximum compensation for your personal injury claim.
+Our attorney can also negotiate with your health insurance company and medical providers to lower subrogation claims and medical liens on personal injury settlements to help you receive the highest value for your injury claim.

 Insurance companies often question back injuries and utilize pre-existing conditions or prior accidents to argue that they are not liable.
-An experienced back injury attorney in Kansas City understands various insurance tactics and how to argue against reductions in claim value for pre-existing conditions or prior accidents.
+Our experienced back injury attorney in Kansas City understands various insurance tactics and how to argue against reductions in claim value for pre-existing conditions or prior accidents.

 Back injuries are serious.
-You deserve a team of legal professionals who will diligently fight for your right to fair and just compensation for your injuries.
+You deserve our team of legal professionals who will diligently fight for your right to fair and just compensation for your injuries.
 While you focus on your recovery, our legal team focuses on building a strong legal case against the driver and other parties responsible for causing your back injury.